CPJKU/audioLIME/README.md

-This repository contains the Python package audioLIME, a tool for creating listenable explanations for machine learning models in music information retrival (MIR). audioLIME is based on the method lime (local interpretable model-agnostic explanations) work presented in [this paper](https://arxiv.org/abs/1602.04938) and uses source separation estimates in order to create interpretable components.
+This repository contains the Python package audioLIME, a tool for creating listenable explanations for machine learning models in music information retrival (MIR). audioLIME is based on the method LIME (local interpretable model-agnostic explanations), work presented in [this paper](https://arxiv.org/abs/1602.04938) and uses source separation estimates in order to create interpretable components.
+Alternative types of interpretable components are available (see the last section) and more will be added in the future.

 ## Citing